Mandela Barnes

-Barnes was the Democratic nominee in the 2022 U.S. Senate election in Wisconsin, losing to incumbent Republican Senator Ron Johnson.
+Barnes was the Democratic nominee in the 2022 United States Senate election in Wisconsin, losing to incumbent Republican Senator Ron Johnson.

 Early life and education

-Barnes was born in Milwaukee on December 1, 1986, the son of a public school teacher and a United Auto Workers member.
-Jesse is his father's name and his middle name, Mandela, is a tribute to the anti-apartheid activist and first South African black president Nelson Mandela.
+Jesse Mandela Barnes was born in Milwaukee on December 1, 1986, the son of a public school teacher and a United Auto Workers member.
+Jesse is his father's name, while his middle name, Mandela, is a tribute to the anti-apartheid activist and first South African black president Nelson Mandela.
 Barnes says he has gone by his middle name since birth.
 His legal name is J. Mandela Barnes.

 Barnes attended Holy Redeemer Christian Academy in Milwaukee; Milwaukee Public Schools, including John Marshall High School; and Alabama A&M University.

 Barnes was involved with the National Association for the Advancement of Colored People (NAACP) during college.
 He has also said that Barack Obama's keynote speech at the 2004 Democratic National Convention inspired him to rethink his post-college career.

 In August 2019, Barnes admitted that he had never officially completed his bachelor's degree in 2008 due to incomplete coursework in one class that he called a "minor technical issue", contrary to previous statements that he had graduated from Alabama A&M. He received his B.A. degree in communications media specializing in performance on May 1, 2020, after resolving the outstanding coursework issue with the university.